 Proponents describe the rods as long and thin with waved wings for flying, and being anywhere from a few inches to a yard long.
 They are touted as invisible to humans, but visible to cameras.

 While there are many alleged photos out there, they were not taken by professional nature photographers and videographers.
 Or, if they were taken by such persons, the shooters refrained from identifying their subjects as airborne, mostly invisible creatures from an unknown strata.
 If rods did exist, it should follow that those who do photograph nature for a living should be doing the majority of the sightings.

-Instead, they were identified by Jose Escamilla, who said he made was videotaping UFOs when by happenstance came across some unexplained floating sticks with appendages.
+Instead, they were identified by Jose Escamilla, who said he made was videotaping UFOs when by happenstance he came across some unexplained floating sticks with appendages.

-He only saw then when he reviewed his video.
-Since he had no recollection of seeing any such thing in person, he credited himself with discovering a new species of flying creatures that are invisible to humans, and only shows up on film or video.
+He only saw them when he reviewed his video.
+Since he had no recollection of seeing any such thing in person, he credited himself with discovering a new species of flying creatures that are invisible to humans, and only show up on film or video.
 In other words, he made an appeal to ignorance.
 This is when no other explanation is readily apparent, so the answer is whichever one the observer finds most gratifying.

 But Skeptoid’s Brian Dunning noted serious deficiencies with the idea of these flying rods.
 First, zoologists should be aware of other flying insects up to a meter in length.
 There are new creatures discovered all the time, but most are small or in places not generally accessible.
 The idea that a sustainable population of large, airborne animals was discovered by chance by a UFO enthusiast and not by an ornithologist, biologist, or someone in a related field is straining believability.